-\ Unit costs include a mixture of projects, some of which will be beyond their debt service period by 2070.
+Unit costs include a mixture of projects, some of which will be beyond their debt service period by 2070. na = not applicable or not available.

 The annual volumes and relative mix of recommended water management strategy types will change between each state water plan for a variety of reasons.
 Some strategies recommended in the previous plan will have been implemented by the adoption of the next water plan, at which time the new supplies are accounted for as existing water supplies (Chapter 6) and thereby reduce the estimated water needs.